By Marcin Wojtyczka

 Wind gusts

-Not a wave parameter but quite important one as big difference between regular wind and gusts may cause shock stress and damage the rig and sails.
+Not a wave parameter but quite an important one as a big difference between regular wind and gusts may cause shock stress and damage the rig and sails.

-Rembember that weather forecasts are just forecasts.
+Remember that weather forecasts are just forecasts.
 You probably realize from your own experiences that weather forecasts are not exact and can sometimes be way off.
-A prudent approach is to apply 30% or so of safety margin to the predicted conditions.
-As an example, if you see a predicted wind of 30kt you should expect 40kt or even more, especially in areas where wind could be funneled or accelarated by steep coast (e.g. West coast of Portugal, Canaries acceleration zones).
+A prudent approach is to apply 30% or so of the safety margin to the predicted conditions.
+As an example, if you see a predicted wind of 30 kt you can expect 40 kt or even more, especially in areas where the wind could be funnelled or accelerated by steep coast (e.g. West coast of Portugal, Canaries acceleration zones).

 Predicting breaking waves